JoshuaHales/user-api-package/README.md

 # User API Service Package

 **The User API Service package** is a lightweight, framework-agnostic PHP library designed to interact seamlessly with external APIs for user management.
-It provides a simple yet robust service layer to retrieve and create users via remote APIs, ensuring reliability and ease of integration across various PHP applications, including Laravel, Drupal, and WordPress.
+It integrates with the [ReqRes API](https://reqres.in/), a dummy API, to simulate user data management operations.
+The package provides an intuitive and robust service layer for retrieving and creating users via remote APIs, ensuring reliability and ease of integration across various PHP applications, including Laravel, Drupal, and WordPress.

 ## Key Features